Gender issues in the American Civil War: Union

 Union military occupation in the South during the Civil War led to significant disruptions in traditional gender roles.
 As Confederate men were absent from home, Southern women took on new responsibilities, including managing plantations and negotiating with Union forces.
 Some women used these interactions to assert greater authority over their households, challenging established patriarchal structures (Whites, 2015).
 While men were fighting, many Northern wives needed to learn how to farm and do other manual labor.
 Besides having to tend to the home and children while the men were away at war, women also contributed supplies.
 Quilts and blankets were often given to soldiers.
 Some had encouraging messages sewn on them.
 They also sent shirts, sheets, pillows, pillowcases, coats, vests, trousers, towels, handkerchiefs, socks, bandages, canned fruits, dried fruits, butter, cheese, wine, eggs, pickles, books, and magazines.

 Confederacy

 At the start of the war, Southern women zealously supported the men going off to war.
 They saw the men as protectors and invested heavily in the romantic idea of men fighting to defend the honor of their country, family, and way of life.
 Mothers and wives were able to keep in contact with their loved ones who had chosen to enlist by writing them letters.
 African American women, on the other hand, had experienced the breakup of families for generations and were once again dealing with this issue at the outbreak of war.

-Not all women, however, agreed with succession, as noted in the journal fragments of Maria Sample, a young southern abolitionist from Duval County, Florida.
-One entry, dated to January 11, 1861, gives a glimpse of her thoughts.

-My love for my state cannot be reconciled with the purpose for our succession.
-An nation built on the principles of Human bondage, the highest form of cruelty, cannot and shall not last.
-My husband returned from the courthouse today, having spent the previous day arguing against succession alongside a few other men.
-Despite his youth, his words hold sway over many of the young men, but that was not enough to convince the county seat.
-He embraced me and held me in his arms until he fell asleep.
-I am afraid, as is he, that the freedom of all men will be paid in a debt of blood.
-God be with us in these trying times.